mmarange/python_challenge/01 Minis/1.06-HW_ConditionalConundrum/README.md

 ## The conditional puzzle

-### Instructions
+### Method

-* Look through the examples and figure out what line will print.
+* In this mini assignment I looked through the examples and figured out what line will print.

-* Do not run the code at first, see if you can follow the thought process and guess.
+* Comments have been included on lines that will print for each conditional